Occupational

 example, occupational therapist assistants help injured workers re-enter

-the labor force by teaching them how to compensate for lost motor skills
+the labor force by teaching them how to compensate for lost motor skills or

-assistants, commonly known as occupational therapy assistants, help
+Occupational therapist assistants, commonly known as occupational

-clients with rehabilitative activities and exercises outlined in a
+therapy assistants, help clients with rehabilitative activities and

-treatment plan developed in collaboration with an occupational
+exercises outlined in a treatment plan developed in collaboration with an

-therapist.
 Activities range from teaching the proper method of moving

 from a bed into a wheelchair to the best way to stretch and limber the

 muscles of the hand.
-Assistants monitor an individual's activities to
+Assistants monitor an individual's activities to make

-encouragement.
-They also record their client's progress for the
+also record their client's progress for the occupational therapist.
+If the

-effect, or the client is not improving as expected, the therapist may
+treatment is not having the intended effect, or the client is not improving

-alter the treatment program in hopes of obtaining better results.
-In
+as expected, the therapist may alter the treatment program in hopes of

-client's health insurance provider.
+document the billing of the client's health insurance provider.

-Note: Some resources in this section are provided by the US Department
+Note: Some resources in this section are provided by the US

-of Labor, Bureau of Labor Statistics.
+Department of Labor, Bureau of Labor

 |